Associate Degree in General Studies Pattern II & III

 The Associate in Arts Degree in General Studies in Social and Behavioral Sciences emphasis offers a broad interdisciplinary curriculum designed for both general and area of emphasis students who are interested in pursuing an associate degree and transferring to a further study program at a baccalaureate institution.
 The curriculum encourages students to explore and discover the nature and common themes of the disciplines represented by an area of emphasis.

 The courses that fulfill the Social and Behavioral Sciences area of emphasis will examine people as members of society.
 The courses are designed to develop students' awareness of the method of inquiry used by the social and behavioral sciences; to stimulate critical thinking about the ways people respond to their societies, and to promote appreciation of how societies and social subgroups operate.
+This emphasis enables the student to take courses that will satisfy lower-division major preparation requirements for areas within the fields of Anthropology, Economics, Ethnic Studies, Geography, History, Political Science, Psychology, and Sociology.

 Course ID Title Units/Hours